 Hypericum (hy PER i cum): The genus name, Hypericum, is from the Greek word hypereidon and is derived from hyper, meaning above, plus eikon meaning picture.
 The plant was believed to keep evil spirits away and the flowers of some species were placed above pictures to ward off evil at the ancient midsummer festival on June 24 which later became he feast of St. John.
 In revenge the Devil pierced holes in the leaves of some species with a needle.

 Hypericum is the generic name for a group of flowering plants in the Hypericaceae family and generally known as St. John’s wort.
 The genus has 490 species and includes herbaceous annuals and perennials, as well as shrubs and small trees.
 Plants may be deciduous or evergreen and have simple leaves, and pale to dark yellow flowers usually with five petals.
 Most do well in partially shaded sites with moist soils.
-The generic name Hypericum refers to the use of the plant to ward off evil by hanging plants over religious icons on St. John’s Day, June 24.

 H. calycinum, a native of Southeast Europe and Turkey, is prostrate or low growing, stoloniferous shrub that is commonly used as a ground cover.
 The blue-green leaves are three to four inches long and have conspicuously netted undersides.
 The bright yellow flowers are two to three inches wide and have hundreds of stamens with reddish anthers, resembling a beard and leading to the common name, Aaron’s beard.